krunker-india/PUBobot-ki/commands.md

 * blacklist_role <i>role_name</i> - users with this role will not be able to add to specified pickups.
 * whitelist_role <i>role_name</i> - only users with this role will be able to add to specified pickups.
 * require_ready none or <i>time</i> - if set users will have to confirm themselves using '!ready' command.
+* ranked 0 or 1 - set pickup(s) to have rating system and make players have to report their matches.
+* ranked_calibrate 0 or 1 - set to enable rating boost on first 10 user's matches, default on.
+Only for 'set_default'.
+* ranked_multiplayer 8 to 256 - change rating K-factor (gain/loss multiplyer), default 32.
+Only for 'set_default'.
 * help_answer <i>text</i> - set an answer on !help command.